chaoge525/soafee_demo/documentation/introduction.rst

     Describes the branch and release process of EWAOL, and how this process aligns with that of the Yocto Project.

+  * :ref:`Contributing <contributing:Contributing>`

+    Describes guidance for contributing to the EWAOL project, and describes the tooling provided to support it.

   * :ref:`License <license_link:License>`

     Defines the license under which EWAOL is provided.